 The key to a happy hamster is to provide plenty of hiding places, tubes and offering ‘scrub’ in the way of handfuls of hay or straw.
 Not only will they nibble this and chew their tubes (cardboard is cheap/free and ideal for this) but they’ll feel more secure in their home.
 The safer they feel, the quicker they will bond to you and the more you will get out of your pet.

 I don’t have a list of ‘ideal’ cages.
 There are so many now to choose from.
 Given the above, giving your robo a 6ft long tank is probably not the best idea unless you don’t plan to handle them much.
 If you want to get a good bond you will need to look at a more usual cage size.
 There’s no legal minimum but your cage should be big enough to fulfill the five freedoms (see below).
 60-80cm is generally average and this encompasses a wide range of brands.
 If you go for a barred cage, this will need to have 1cm bar spacing.
 I use underbed storage boxes for all my roborovski and use a dremel to drill ventilation holes.
-If you go for this option you will need rows of three holes on the long sides and five rows of holes on the short sides.
-You can drill a larger hole for your water bottle spout (or have two water bottles).
+If you go for this option you will need rows of three holes on the long sides and five rows holes on the short sides.
+You can drill a larger hole for your water bottle spout (or have two water bottles) and use a wire bottle spring, Velcro or suction cup to attach it.

 Bedding and Enrichment